sparkfun/SparkFun_u-blox_GNSS_Arduino_Library/examples/AssistNow/README.md

 Please see the [AssistNow_Offline](./AssistNow_Offline) examples for more details.
 These examples were written for the ESP32, but will run on other platforms too.

 **Note: AssistNow Offline is not supported by the ZED-F9P.
 "The ZED-F9P supports AssistNow Online only."**

+The new functions we've added to the library to support AssistNow Offline are described [Code Support for AssistNow below](#Code-Support-for-AssistNow)

 ## AssistNow<sup>TM</sup> Autonomous